legendarysilke/dl-dps-sim/README.md

 - Attack uptime
   - This will inflate DPS numbers against enemies that aren't a DPS sandbag or Fafnir Roy III (which is a glorified DPS sandbag)
   - Expect actual DPS numbers against a moving enemy to be around half or lower.
+- Percentage-based overdrive and break state
+  - This causes a lot more assumptions that I'm not personally comfortable with, as quest content have the time spent in OD and Break vary greatly, with the advent of bosses that have pseudo-permanent OD states (e.g. Chronos Nyx) and both very short (e.g. Chronos Nyx) and permanent (Veronica) break states.

 ## On the default setup
 Resounding Rendition, Jewels of the Sun, and Konohana Sakuya are set as default equipment for Euden.